Multi-Winner Voting with Approval Preferences: Additional Proofs from Chapter 3

-For $k=3$, the winning committee according to Rule~X is $\{a, d, e\}$.
+For $k=3$, the winning committee according to the Method of Equal Shares is $\{a, d, e\}$.
 If an additional voter approves $\{a\}$, the winning committee changes to $\{b, c, e\}$.
-As this committee does not contain $a$, Rule~X fails candidate monotonicity with additional voters.
+As this committee does not contain $a$, the Method of Equal Shares fails candidate monotonicity with additional voters.

+The Method of Equal Shares also fails candidate monotonicity with additional voters if only the first phase of the method is considered (i.e., the method may return fewer than~$k$ candidates).
+For the profile

+The original winning committee is $\{a, b, e\}$.
+If an additional voter approves $\{e\}$, the winning committee changes to $\{a, d, h\}$ (assuming alphabetic tiebreaking).
+Thus, Equal Shares without the 2nd phase also fails candidate monotonicity with additional voters.

+Finally, an example showing that Monroe violates candidate monotonicity with additional voters can be found in~\cite{sanchez2019monotonicity}.